filipvabrousek/JS-Algorithms/ML - K-means-clustering.md

 /*------------------------------------------------------MAKE ASSIGNMENTS------------------------------------------------------
-called by "loop" function and calculate Euclidean distance between each point and cluster center */ function makeAssignments() {
+called by "loop" function and calculate Euclidean distance between each point and cluster center assigning all our data points to the centroid closest to it moving the centroids to the average position of all the data points assigned to it repeat that until the centroids stop moving
+*/
+function makeAssignments() {